IBM-Bluemix-Docs/containers/cs_ingress.md

 ### Publicly expose apps using the IBM-provided domain with TLS
 {: #ibm_domain_cert}

-You can configure the Ingress control to manage incoming TLS connections for your apps, decrypt the network traffic by using the IBM-provided TLS certificate, and forward the unencrypted request to the apps that are exposed in your cluster.
+You can configure the Ingress ALB to manage incoming TLS connections for your apps, decrypt the network traffic by using the IBM-provided TLS certificate, and forward the unencrypted request to the apps that are exposed in your cluster.
 {:shortdesc}

 Before you begin: